jitsi/jitsi-videobridge/doc/rtcp-termination.md

        org.jitsi.videobridge.rtcp.strategy=STRATEGY_FULLY_QUALIFIED_NAME

-Strategies can be swapped-in/out dynamically through COLIBRI which can be useful both for testing (i.e. we change on the fly the active strategy to observe the impact of the change)

-To enable the strategy, the focus of a colibri conference can execute:
+Strategies can be swapped-in/out dynamically through COLIBRI which can be useful both for testing (i.e. we change on the fly the active strategy to observe the impact of the change).
+To enable, for example, the highest quality RTCP termination strategy, the focus of a colibri conference can execute:

     focus.setRTCPTerminationStrategy('org.jitsi.impl.neomedia.rtcp.' +
 	      'termination.strategies.HighestQualityRTCPTerminationStrategy')